ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 ping 10.10.64.100
 ```

 again on romeo until you see an ICMP redirect.
-Stop the ping and run
+Stop the ping.
+Then, stop the `tcpdump` processes with Ctrl+C.

+Run

 ```
 traceroute -n 10.10.64.100
 ```

 and save the output.
-Then, stop the `tcpdump`.

 Run